 We group together conditions for ordinary naturalisation that refer to residence.
-Although these are composed of three main components - length of residence, residence status and permissible interruptions - we do not need to provide these separately as basic indicators, since the underlying purpose (scope of territorial inclusion, residence as proxy for social ties) and effect of all three is similar.
+Although these are composed of three main components - duration of residence, treatment of interruptions of residence, and residence status - we feel that it is not necessary to include each of these separately as basic indicators, since the underlying purpose (scope of territorial inclusion, residence as proxy for social ties) and effect of all three is similar.
 Users who want to compare countries on overall length of residence and interruptions can refer to MIPEX III.
-Users who want to compare only the residence period specified in citizenship laws refer to our comparative report.
+Users who want to compare only the residence period specified in citizenship laws should refer to our comparative database on modes of acquisition and there select mode A06.